inaka/guidelines/README.md

     In that order :)

 3. **Respect your colleagues and customers.**

+    Write code so that other people will read it with pleasure.
+Respect the coding conventions pertaining your language.

     Have the global `README.md` file explaining what your project does and how to run it.